SJTU-PLV/direct-refinement-popl24-artifact/README.md

       injp_max_perm_decrease m1 m2 -> (*ec_perm*)
 	  ro_acc m1 m2.
   ```
-  These properties of memory accessibility is defined by vanilla CompCert in
+  These properties of are defined by vanilla CompCert in
   [common/Events.v](DirectRefinement/common/Events.v) as `ec_readonly`, `ec_valid_block`
   and `ec_perm` for external calls.
-We use it as a preorder relation for both internal
+We use them together as a
-  and external executions.
+  preorder relation for memory transformation during both internal and external executions.

-  The *unchanged-on* (line 424) is defined using `unchanged_on` in
+  The *unchanged-on* (line 424) is defined as `unchanged_on` in
   [common/Memory.v](DirectRefinement/common/Memory.v).
   Note that `Mem_sup_include (Mem.support m1) (Mem.support m2)` which means that
   `m2` have more valid blocks than `m1` is included in